Administrative divisions of Portugal: Districts

 There are 18 districts in continental Portugal:

 The distribution of Portuguese districts is nominally homogeneous, although there are outliers (Beja for example is 4.6 times larger than the smallest district, Viana do Castelo).
 But these divisions bely the inadequacies and disparities that exist within the country: the distribution of population and gross domestic product between territorial units is markedly different.
 The district of Beja, for example, represents approximately 11.5% of the area of Portugal, while Viana do Castelo is less than 2.5%.
 But, in comparison, Beja represents only 1.6% of the population of Portugal.

-Portugal is primarily a seafaring nation, and traditionally human settlement has congregated along the coastline, so much so that the coastal districts, while being relatively small, were disproportionately larger by population.
-The six largest districts (with the exception of Santarém) are the six districts with the smallest populations and common character: a frontier with Spain.
+Portugal was primarily a seafaring nation, and traditionally human settlement has congregated along the coastline, so much so that the coastal districts, while being relatively small, were disproportionately larger by population.
+The six largest districts (with the exception of Santarém) are the six districts with the smallest populations and common character: a border with Spain.
 Of these interior districts, which represent 63.8% of the nation and have a population that is less than two million residents, is only marginally less than the population of the district of Lisbon.

 The district system dates back to 25 April 1835, a creation of the Liberal government, and inspired by the French départements, with the objective to facilitate the action of government and permit access to the authorities.

 The district is the most relevant and historically significant subdivision of the nation's territory; it serves as the basis for a series of administrative divisions, such as electoral constituencies or district football associations, as well as being a socially recognizable territorial division of the country.

 In 1976, Portugal was divided into 18 districts and two autonomous regions (the Azores and Madeira), consisting of 308 municipalities (concelhos), which in turn were divided into 4257 local government authorities (freguesias).

 Article 291 of the 1976 Constitution defined the districts as a transitional level of administration, awaiting the formation of the administrative regions.
-In the period between 2003 and 2013 the whole continental territory of Portugal was subdivided into metropolitan areas and intermunicipal communities, which rendered the districts obsolete.
-As a consequence of these constitutional revisions the "district" has been removed from the legal framework, but remains an important and relevant division for other entities.
-Similarly, it is still recognized by the general public.
+In the period between 2003 and 2013 the whole continental territory of Portugal was subdivided into metropolitan areas and intermunicipal communities, which now form the top-level administrative divisions of the continental territory.
+The powers of the 18 Districts were removed when the government decided not to reappoint their Civil Governors in 2011.